surfstyle/InfoLavoroBs/README.md

 ## What is doing?
-- A personalized web scraping script for the website (at this time the jobs on page 'Concorsi')
+- A personalized web scraping script for the website (at this time are jobs on page 'Concorsi')
 - A cron is used for starting the script (one time a week)
-- Scrap all the interested data on the webpage and save it on files
+- Scrap all the interested data on the webpage and save it on file
-- Search the files for the lines that match the keys
+- Search the file for the lines that match the keys and save them
 - Notify with an email the lines with changes